 donations in kind

 Donations in instalments can take the form of money but can also be in kind.
 Suppose you have a special object in your possession (e.g., a painting, fabric, silver) and would like to donate it to the museum.
 If the museum deems your object of importance for its collection, it is appraised and, if so desired, can be donated to the museum over a five-year period.
 During this period, the donor can deduct one-fifth of the estimated value per year.
-Donations in kind go directly to the Museum of Friesland.
+Donations in kind go directly to the Fries Museum.
 When donating objects use can also be made of the so-called multiplier, which is applied to the estimated value of the object.
 The increase of 25% also applies here (see below), to a maximum of €5000.

 the new gift and inheritance tax act (geefwet)